jenkayco/Kay_lab_python_code/README.md

 7) CERES-EBAF_plot_global_map_energy_balance.ipynb
 Example of making a global map plot of data in netcdf format using cartopy (here data from CERES-EBAF)

-8) regridding CESM sea ice to a lat-lon grid (contributed by Patricia)
+8) regridding CESM sea ice to a lat-lon grid (contributed by Patricia).
+See README_regrid.md for more information.

 To be added eventually...
 (insert your idea here)